pgfjr/eps2img/README.md

 ## Copying

 This program is released under the GNU General Public License version 3 or newer.
-See the COPYING file included with this distribution or
+See the LICENSE file included with this distribution or
 <http://www.gnu.org/licenses/>.

 	Copyright (c) 2020 Peter Frane Jr.